isomerpages/moe-eunoiajc/news/2024/_posts/2024-03-20-post-Class of 2023 – Vol 4.md

 the support I have received from my peers.
 Emotional support from my friends kept me on an even keel, and practical guidance when I was facing difficulties helped see me through JC.</p>
-<p><strong>What is one experience, feeling or idea from your time in Eunoia you would like to keep with you?</strong>
+<p><em>What is one experience, feeling or idea from your time in Eunoia you would like to keep with you?</em>
 </p>
 <p>I am grateful for the endless opportunities EJ gave us to allow us to
 explore our interests and develop ourselves to our fullest potential.
 From